Configuring On-Premise Conferencing and Group Calls

 E0703-222434-710 (8866): mesibo live is active

-mesibo live server automatically detects the public IP of your server on start and also logs it.
+On startup, mesibo live automatically detects and logs the public IP of the server:

 E1303-084749-716 (1): starting mesibo live